 Stoneflies range in size from #4 to #18.
-Adults have four shiny long wings, which lie flat over the back when at rest.
+Adults have four long, shiny wings, which lie flat over the back when at rest.
 The life cycle is egg, nymph, adult.
-Like mayflies, there is no larva or pupa stage.
+As with mayflies, there is no larva or pupa stage.

 Other locally important stoneflies include Skwalas (#8-12), Little Black Stones (#12-14), and Yellow Sallies (#12-16).
 Inquire at your local shop about the best regional patterns.

-Grasshoppers may be the most important terrestrial insect, mostly because they are large food items and notoriously poor fliers.
-They love the long green grass along riverbanks and are sometimes driven to the riverside in swarms when farmers cut their hay.
+Grasshoppers may be the most important terrestrial insects, mostly because they are large food items and notoriously poor fliers.
+They love the long green grass along riverbanks, and are sometimes driven to the riverside in swarms when farmers cut their hay.

-Trout love hoppers, but if your river is heavily fished, and the trout are caught and released frequently, the trout can become extremely cautious.
+Trout love hoppers, but if your river is heavily fished, and the trout are caught and released frequently, they can become extremely cautious.
 In these circumstances, you will frequently see trout rise to the fly, give it a close inspection, and then disappear back into the depths.

 Beetles float low in the water and with no high-profile wing to spot, even relatively large beetle imitations can be frustratingly difficult to see on the water.
 Purchase beetle imitations with a bright-colored indicator on top that sticks up so you can see it.
 A painted dot on top does little to help you see in low-light conditions.